Scotland's greatest golf holes revealed

 Now the 18th at the Old Course in St Andrews has been named Scotland’s great golf hole.

-It won more than a quarter of the votes in a poll of around 3000 players.
+It won more than a quarter of the votes in a poll of more than 3000 players.

-Conducted by national tourism agency VisitScotland, the survey also found the famous “road hole” 17th at St Andrews was the best par four hole.
+Conducted by national tourism agency VisitScotland, the survey also found the famous “road hole” 17th at St Andrews as the nation’s favourite par four hole.

-The Old Course, which is promoted worldwide as “the home of golf,” attracts thousands of international visitors every week due to its regular hosting of the Open Championship and its 600 years of golfing heritage.
+The Old Course attracts thousands of visitors from all over the world every week due to its regular hosting of the Open Championship and its 600 years of golfing heritage.

 It also recognised iconic courses such as Royal Troon, which was voted to have the best par three hole, and Old Course neighbour Kingsbarns, in Fife, which was said to have the best par five.

-The most popular holes around the country are all now highlighted on VisitScotland’s dedicated golf website.
+The most popular holes are being highlighted on VisitScotland’s dedicated golf website.

 It states: “St Andrews is often regarded as ‘the home of golf’ and performed strongly across the poll.
 “The 18th hole is named after the former open champion Tom Morris, who lived in St Andrews.